 The areas of Chinatown, Little Italy, and parts of the Lower East Side have historically been a major residential entry point for immigrants in New York City and include predominantly lower and middle income households.
-While parts of this area are not south of Canal Street, this area experienced significant inconvenience, disruption, and economic hardship as a result of September 11^{th} .
-13
+While parts of this area were not south of Canal Street, this area experienced significant inconvenience, disruption, and economic hardship as a result of September 11th.